tillitis/tillitis-key1/hw/application_fpga/fw/README.md

      let the device application know where it is loaded and how large it is, if it wants to relocate in RAM.

-  7. The firmware now clears the special `FW_RAM` where it keeps it stack.
+  7. The firmware now clears the part of the special `FW_RAM` where it keeps it stack.
 After this it performs no more function calls and uses no more automatic variables.

   8. Firmware starts the application by first switching from firmware mode to application mode by writing to the `SYSTEM_MODE_CTRL`